 Scleral lenses do three things simultaneously: they protect the eye, they provide vision correction, and they serve a therapeutic purpose by lubricating the eye.
 Scleral lenses decrease discomfort, pain, itchiness and eye redness while providing sharp, clear vision.

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

 If you have OSD and are interested in scleral lenses, Specialty Contact Lens Center At Rancho Mirage Eye Care Optometry can help.
-Dr. Greg Evans is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Palm Springs, Palm Desert, La Quintaand Indio, all throughout California.
+Dr. Greg Evans is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Palm Springs, Palm Desert, La Quinta, and Indio, California and surrounding communities.